Click here for the Baja Experts!

 With just a little bit of planning, you shouldn't have any problems.
 The availability of gasoline in Baja has come a long way in the last few years.
 All of the gasoline available in Baja (and throughout all of Mexico) is via the government owned PEMEX stations.
 The price of gasoline is fixed, so whether you are getting filled up in a big town, or out in the boonies, the price should be the same.
 Gasoline is sold in liters, and prices are in pesos, so prepare to work on your calculator each time you get gas, if you are concerned about monitoring the process.
 By and large most of the workers at the PEMEX stations are honest, so it is unlikely that you will be overcharged.
 Gasoline prices are similar to the prices in the U.S., so it's a good idea to have an understanding as to the cost of filling up your tank before heading south.

 When heading south, be sure to get gas in the San Quintin-El Rosario area.
-The next gas availability south, in Catavina, was inconsistent in 1997, and there is no reason to think that will be any different this year.
-The PEMEX station on the left (east) side of the highway in Catavina is now closed, but the PEMEX pumps at the La Pinta Hotel there often have gas.
+The next gas availability south, in Catavina, was inconsistent in 2010, and there is no reason to think that will be any different in the years ahead.
+The PEMEX station on the left (east) side of the highway in Catavina has been closed for years, and the PEMEX pumps at the Deset Inn Hotel are also closed.
+There is always somebody selling gas from 50 gallon drums across the street from the Deset Inn.
 If you fill up in the San Quintin-El Rosario area, you don't have to worry about getting gas in Catavina.
 South of Catavina, the next two reliable options for gasoline are Jesus Maria (usually open - except late at night), and Guerrero Negro.
 In a pinch, gas can often be obtained at the Bahia de los Angeles junction from barrels, across from the permanently closed PEMEX station.
 From Guerrero Negro south, gasoline is readily available all the way to Cabo.

 When getting gas, pull up to the pumps marked "Magna Sin" (without lead).
 For a fill-up, just say 'lleno' (yae-no).